DreymaR/colemak_org/README.md

 - It's quite individual really!
 There are many users of both variants, among them people who have tried both.
 - The Curl-DH mod reduces lateral (inwards) travel for the index fingers, and helps the common HE bigram.
 - To determine what you like best, decide how you feel about inwards stretches to D (QWERTY G) and H.
-- Then compare with the downwards <i>curl</i> to V and M. If you prefer those, consider Cmk-DH.
+- Then compare with the downwards *curl* to V and M. If you prefer those, consider Cmk-DH.
 - Individual preference and typing style (e.g., float vs grounding) may affect the choice.
 - Both variants are well suited for both row-staggered and matrix/ortho keyboards.
 - People have achieved 220+ WPM typing test results on both variants (Viper and Sophie).